Safeguarding and Child Protection

 Our Designated Safeguarding Lead (DSL) is Beverley Smith

-Our Deputy Designated Safeguarding Lead (DDSL) is Cheryl Tapper
+Our Deputy Designated Safeguarding Lead (DDSL) is Carol Eyles

-• any reasons to suspect neglect or abuse outside the setting, for example in the child’s home; and/or
+• Any reasons to suspect neglect or abuse outside the setting, for example: In the child’s home

-• inappropriate behaviour displayed by other members of staff, or any other person working with the children.
-For example: inappropriate sexual comments; excessive one-to-one attention beyond the requirements of their usual role and responsibilities; or inappropriate sharing of images.
+• Inappropriate behaviour displayed by other members of staff, or any other person working with the children.
+For example: Inappropriate sexual comments, excessive one-to-one attention beyond the requirements of their usual role and responsibilities, inappropriate sharing of images.

 To view Statutory Framework for Early Years Foundation Stage: